build-on-aws/content/posts/amazon-bedrock-golang-getting-started/index.md

 go run titan-text-embedding/main.go "trex"
 ```

-The truth is, it's hard to figure out anything by looking at a slice of `float64`s 🤷🏽 Yes, this is probably the least exciting output you will see!
+This is probably the least exciting output you will see!
+The truth is, it's hard to figure out anything by looking at a slice of `float64`s 🤷🏽

 It is more relevant when combined with other components such as a Vector Database (for *storing* these embeddings) and use cases like semantic search (to *make use* of these embeddings).
 These topics will be covered in future blog posts - for now, just bear with the fact that "it works".

 ## Closing thoughts